 HIV Among Adult Women

-- In 2021, around 81% of pregnant women living with HIV received antiretroviral medicines to prevent the transmission of HIV to their children.
+In 2022, 82% of pregnant women living with HIV had access to antiretroviral treatment to prevent transmission of HIV to their child.

 HIV Among Children

 Approximately, 130,000 children (under 15) newly acquired HIV in 2022 globally, with the most impacted regions being eastern and southern Africa (58,000), western and central Africa (51,000), and Asia and the Pacific (12,000).

 New infections among children are the lowest they have been since the 1980s.

 Since 2000, over 3 million infections in children were averted thanks to programs for preventing vertical transmission.

 In 2022, an estimated 84,000 children died of AIDS-related causes.

 In total, roughly 1.5 million children were living with HIV in 2022.
 63% of children living with HIV knew their status; 91% of those who knew their status were on ART (57% of all children living with HIV were on ART); and 81% of those who knew status had achieved viral suppression (46% of all).

 The Regional Picture (2022)

 Eastern and southern Africa